frenzymilk/soc_automation_project/README.md

 ## Disclaimer

-This deployment will incur charges on your AWS account, even if you have the free Tier.
-It is because Wazuh and The Hive require more capacity thant the one provided by instances available in free Tier.
-The target instance is deployed using free Tier
+This deployment will incur charges on your AWS account.
+It is because Wazuh and The Hive require more capacity than the one provided by instances available in free Tier.
+The target instance is deployed using free Tier.

 ## Secrets configuration